 Then Mary’s heart surged with the infilling of the Holy Spirit, and words of thankfulness and praise poured from her lips.

 ‘My soul magnifies the Lord, And my spirit has rejoiced in God my Savior.
 For He has regarded the lowly state of His maidservant; For behold, henceforth all generations will call me blessed.
-For He who is mighty has done great things for me, And holy is Hisname.
-And His mercy is onthose who fear Him From generation to generation.
-He has shown strength with His arm; He has scattered the proudin the imagination of their hearts.
+For He who is mighty has done great things for me, And holy is His name.
+And His mercy is on those who fear Him From generation to generation.
+He has shown strength with His arm; He has scattered the proud in the imagination of their hearts.

 He has put down the mighty from their thrones, And exalted the lowly.
 He has filled the hungry with good things, And the rich He has sent away empty.
 He has helped His servant Israel, In remembrance of His mercy, As He spoke to our fathers, To Abraham and to his seed forever’~ Luke 1:46-55 NKJV.

-For three months Mary had stayed with Elizabeth, who recounted the puzzling story of how her husband Zacharias had been serving in the Temple six months earlier and had experienced some sort of angelic vision.
-He couldn’t relate what had happened because he had been struck mute and unable to speak.
+Elizabeth recounted the puzzling story of how her husband Zacharias had been serving in the Temple six months earlier and had experienced some sort of angelic vision.
+He couldn’t relate what had happened because he was now mute and unable to speak.
 Right after that, Elizabeth had become pregnant and was rejoicing that the Lord had graciously taken away the shame of barrenness in her old age.

 No one understood what had happened to Zacharias, but Mary reasoned that the silent man seemed to be at peace, waiting expectantly for the baby’s birth, no doubt.